woofers/woofers3d/README.md

 A 3D game API designer to be effortless and simple to use.

-Support modern features such as Ray Tracing, Chasing Camera, States and 3D Model Importing.
+Supports modern features such as Ray Tracing, Chasing Camera, States and 3D Model Importing.

 Built using LibGDX and Bullet Physics.